 - Dueling Pianos

-- More live entertainment at the Pavilion
+- More live entertainment at the Pavilion and dancing

 Golden Sweet Potato Festival is held during the fourth week in October each year.
 The Sweet Potato Festival in Golden, Texas had its humble beginning in 1982.
 Monty Montgomery, a local radio station owner, came up with the idea of a community-wide get together once a year to raise money for the repair and upkeep of the Golden Community Center.
 The festival began with two events--a cooking contest and an auction of boxes of sweet potatoes grown by local farmers.
 Two flatbed trailers were joined together to form a "makeshift" stage for the sweet potato and food auction.